LiamJCates/Programming-Notes/Programming Methods/Fundamentals/Constructs/Operators/_Operators.md

+In mathematics, an operation is a mathematical calculation involving zero or more input values (called operands) that produces a new value (called an output value).
+The specific operation to be performed is denoted by a construct (typically a symbol or pair of symbols) called an operator.

 In computer programming, operators are constructs defined within programming languages which behave generally like functions, but which differ syntactically or semantically.